ZoneMinder/zoneminder/docs/installationguide/packpack.rst

 All Distros - A Docker Way to Build ZoneMinder
 ===============================================

+.. note:: If you are looking for an easy way to run ZoneMinder and not interested in building your own docker image, please refer to :doc:`easydocker`.

 .. contents::

 These instructions represent an alternative way to build ZoneMinder for any supported distro.